Alpha Morph is an early research prototype. Expect bugs, rough edges, and breaking changes. Help us build it →

 # Policy, certification, gating

-$ morph policy set --require pass_rate=1.0
+$ morph policy require-metrics tests_passed pass_rate

 $ morph certify --metrics-file metrics.json